 UGG Carilyn Lace-Up Sneaker

 When it comes to flats, Dr. Brenner advises shoppers to choose shoes that are made from materials that give: “I like flats made of suede or foam, so they don’t rub along bony prominences on the foot.”
-These soft leather loafers from Pikolinos contain elastic under the tongue, so they move with your foot, not against it.
+These leather flats from Pikolinos have a gel-foam footbed and soft ankle straps, so they move with your foot, not against it.

 “Sneakers are always the best choice for a full day of walking,” says Dr. Sutera.
 “But good flats can be worn for a long day at work.”
 One of Dr. Sutera’s favorite brands is Clarks, which makes sensible (and still cute) shoes like stylish flats that have signature foam in the footbed.

-Get wild with these red loafers from Vionic, one of Dr. Brenner’s favorite brands: “I love Vionic because it was created by a podiatrist who took arch support, shock absorption, wide toeboxes, and cushioning into consideration when making the shoes.”
-Also available in black, champagne, khaki, and tan leopord.
+Get wild with these fun slip-on sneakers from Vionic, one of Dr. Brenner’s favorite brands: “I love Vionic because it was created by a podiatrist who took arch support, shock absorption, wide toeboxes, and cushioning into consideration when making the shoes.”

 Gucci Brixton Convertible Loafer